appsmithorg/appsmith-docs/website/docs/core-concepts/writing-code/javascript-editor-beta/README.md

 # JS Objects

-The JavaScript Editor in Appsmith enables you to create *JS Objects*, which is a set of variables and functions that have a page-level scope.
+The JavaScript Editor in Appsmith enables you to create *JS Objects* with a page-level scope.
+A JS Object is an encapsulation of variables and functions associated with it.
+It is a template similar to a Java class that contains the variables and the methods used to perform actions.

 :::info
 JS Objects are accessible only within the page where they're defined and aren't accessible across pages.